 Normal Ativan side effects can be bothersome, but usually aren’t dangerous.
 Severe side effects are fairly rare when taken orally, and occur more often when the medication is not taken as prescribed.
-So, snorting Ativan can increase the likelihood of these effects, including:
+So, snorting Ativan or using Ativan to get high can increase the likelihood of these extremely negative effects, including:

 - difficulty breathing or swallowing